SkalaSkalolaz/editor/README.md

 ## Key features

-- Multi-language syntax highlighting and auto-detection: C, C++, Assembler, Fortran, Go, Python, Ruby, Kotlin, Swift, HTML, Lisp, etc.
+- Multi-language syntax highlighting and auto-detection: C, C++, Assembler, Fortran, Go, Python, Ruby, Kotlin, Swift, HTML, Lisp, PlantUML, etc.
 - Integration with LLM providers: Pollinations, OpenRouter, Ollama, LLM7, as well as any API URL.
 - Auto-completion of keywords and identifiers, auto-closing of brackets.
 - Built-in terminal (Ctrl-T) for executing OS commands and inserting output into the editor.